KirakiraZLY/Stock_Trade_Analysis/Data_Loader/README.md

 `python Daily_Data.py`
 `python history_data.py`
 # Note
-I have uploaded trade data of more than a hundred stocks from 2015/01/01 to 2020/03/24.
+I have uploaded trade data of hundreds of stocks from 2015/01/01 to 2020/03/24.
 If you just want to try some simple tasks, I warmly suggest you to use these data :)